 Your website is the centerpiece of your marketing.
 It’s where you put in all the infrequently changing information about your business.
 Add your credentials, values, differentiation, products, selling and marketing practices, and policies … the works.

 If your website is like a brochure of your business, your blog is like a magazine.
 It’s fresh from issue to issue – with something new to read at every visit.
-Blog regularly to beckon traffic to your site with vigor.
+Blogs regularly to beckon traffic to your site with vigor.

 It’s said that unless a person is touched at least between 7-12 times by your work, he doesn’t develop closeness, trust, and loyalty.
 To frequently whisper “wakey wakey” into sleeping ears is your email marketing’s goal.